We care deeply about making Domain-Driven Design Europe a safe and welcoming space for everyone.

 - Reserved accessible seating

 - Audio loops.
 We can provide this upon request.

-- Bring a helper.
+- Bring your assistant.
 Contact us for info.

 - Hearing loss support: